VBPYCE-110 - Thermostat Vevor - Free user manual and instructions

 Decommissioning

-Before carrying out this procedure, it is essential that the technician is completely familiar with equipment and all its detail.
+Before carrying out this procedure, it is essential that the technician is completely familiar with the equipment and all its details.
 It is recommended good practice that all refrigerants are recovered.
-Prior to the task being carried out, an oil and refrigerant sample shall be taken in case and required prior to re-use of reclaimed refrigerant.
-It is essential that electrical power is available, the task is commenced.
+Prior to the task being carried out, an oil and refrigerant sample shall be taken in case analysis is required prior to re-use of reclaimed refrigerant.
+It is essential that electrical power is available for the task to be commenced.

 ①Become familiar with the equipment and its operation.